 Studio In A Small Space.
 Much of my portrait and fashion photography is done on location, but living in a place like Colorado the models (and the photographer, too) just aren’t always in the mood to stomp around in the cold weather and snow.

 That’s when a studio comes in handy.
 Some photographers just prefer having complete control over the lighting.
 Instead of the hassle and cost of renting a studio, why not create one using a room you already have?
 The real secret, if there is any, of making portraits in limited spaces is having the right equipment with gear that doesn’t have to be expensive.
+Space: A Final Frontier In Lighting, Too The first thing you need for an in-home (or in-apartment) studio is space.
+No matter where and what kind of space you use, some compromises are inevitable.
+Another ceiling-related issue is its color.
+Tip: Making wider-angle lenses work requires more close attention to camera height and sometimes I find sitting in a chair to photograph the model works best.
 26 Professional Photoshop Retouching Tutorials.
 Adobe Photoshop is the go-to tool for digital artists when it comes to professionally retouching images.

 Enhancing and retouching photos in Photoshop is an effective way to "work with what you’ve got".
 There are many tips, tricks, and techniques for improving things like skin tone and imperfections, and enhancing the photo subject’s features.
 This article shares a huge variety of photo retouching tutorials for Photoshop users with brief descriptions of each.
 1. Super Fast and Easy Facial Retouching Learn how to improve a poorly taken photograph by reducing its noise in this Photoshop subject-enhancing tutorial.
 2. You can learn how to lower the amount of beard stubbles a person has by reading this excellent Photoshop retouching tutorial.
 3.